Reteecent/UShop/README.md

 # UShop E-commerce Platform 🛍️

 UShop is a modern, React-based e-commerce platform inspired by Jumia's mobile app interface.
-This project is currently under active development and aims to provide a seamless shopping experience with a focus on mobile-first design and user experience.
+This project is currently under passive development and aims to provide a seamless shopping experience with a focus on mobile-first design and user experience.

 ## 🚧 Project Status